headshot of Priyanjali Sen, seen against a background of leabes and wearing a yellow shirt dotted with small blue flowers

 Faculty

-She was a recipient of the Corrigan Doctoral Fellowship (2009-13), the Provost’s Global Research Initiative Grant (2012), and the Jay Leyda Award for Academic Excellence (2020) at NYU.
-She also received the citation “Outstanding Citizen of New York” from the City Council of New York in 2009, for her creative work and building of community with the nonprofit organization Surati for Performing Arts, which has held programs at prestigious venues like the Kennedy Centre and Library of Congress in Washington D.C., the Indian Consulate and City Hall in New York, Alaska Performing Arts Centre, and Rutgers University in New Jersey.
+She received the citation “Outstanding Citizen of New York” from the City Council of New York (2009) for creative work and community building with the nonprofit organization Surati for Performing Arts, which has held programs at prestigious venues like the Kennedy Centre and Library of Congress in Washington D.C., the Indian Consulate and City Hall in New York, Alaska Performing Arts Centre, and Rutgers University in New Jersey.